michielskobe/rnd-final-project/docs/project/bluetooth.md

 ### The bluetooth console

+Now that the firmware is installed, we can open a bluetooth console to interact with the TP-Link UB500 Bluetooth dongle.
+Before opening the console, we will do a quick check with Bluez-alsa to check which A2DP profiles, also known as Bluetooth codecs, are supported.
+Each profile will be registered with the bluetooth agent as *MediaEndpoint*.
+To check which profiles are currently supported, we run the `bluealsa-cli status` command:

+*To be continued*

 [^1]: When writing this documentation, the latest variant of bluetooth is Bluetooth 5.4.
 It is worth mentioning that from Bluetooth 5.2 onwards, audio streaming is supported in Bluetooth Low Energy.
 The feature is called "LE Audio" and uses the LC3 codec for streaming audio.
-This codec is very promising as it has a good trade-off between bandwidth and quality, such that no software codec such as LDAC can match it.
+This codec is very promising as it has a good trade-off between bandwidth and quality, such that no existing software codec such as LDAC can match it.
 Another nice feature of LE Audio is "Auracast": it is from now on possible to stream to an unlimited number of audio sinks with LE Audio.
 More information about LE Audio could be found on the [Official Bluetooth website](https://www.bluetooth.com/learn-about-bluetooth/feature-enhancements/le-audio/).
-  In this project we will stick with Bluetooth 5.0 and classic Bluetooth Audio because the LE Audio variant is not yet widely used and supported.
+  In this project we will stick with Bluetooth 5.0 and native Bluetooth Audio because the LE Audio variant is not yet widely used and supported.